rkotze/rkotze.github.io/_drafts/2019-12-12-idea-posts.md

 # Build a web app without the need for a bundler

-The browsers are rolling out updates to support more of the latest features in modern JavaScript.
-How much can we write without using an app bundler like [Webpack](https://webpack.js.org/), [Rollup.js](https://rollupjs.org/guide/en/) or [Parcel](https://parceljs.org/)?
-Below I will go through a few _JavaScript features_ we can use when building a new web app.
+The browsers are rolling out updates to support more of the latest features of JavaScript defined by _ECMAScript_ [technical committee 39](https://github.com/tc39).
+Have you thought about how much can we write today without using an app bundler like [Webpack](https://webpack.js.org/), [Rollup.js](https://rollupjs.org/guide/en/) or [Parcel](https://parceljs.org/)?
+Below I will go through a few _JavaScript features_ we can use in today's modern web browser for when you build a new web app.

-It may not be a surprise but a lot of the features are not supported by Internet Explorer but Edge seems to do a decent job.
+It may not be a surprise but a lot of the features are not supported by Internet Explorer but _Edge_ seems to do a decent job.

-Bundlers do provide additional features which we probably want any, but I think this is a good test to think about what the latest browsers support.
+The idea behind this post is to start considering the need for a bundler, because it has become the norm to use one for lots of JS apps.
+A bundler is an additional dependency which you may need to configure quite extensively to get the output you need adding significant complexity before building any app features.
+I'm not saying we don't need them but it could be possible to start a project without it and add it in at a later stage when you find the need it.
+Perhaps you have a small enough project where its not needed, perhaps a Chrome extension for example.

-## Variables
+## New language features

+Below are a few new JavaScript features which will work in most modern browsers.

-`let` and `const` for declaring variables is supported in browsers including destructuring assignment.
+- `let` and `const` for declaring variables and [_destructuring assignment_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
+- [Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) are string literals allowing embedded expressions and can be multiline. `string literal ${expression}`
+- [Rest/spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) `...` take remaining values (rest) or apply key/values (spread) to an object or array.
+- [Arrow function expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) `() => {}`, is a more compact syntax than the normal function expression and does not have its own `this` but instead it uses the enclosing lexical scope.

 ### Examples